nrwl/nx/docs/tutorial/05-add-node-app.md

 export class AppModule {}
 ```

-By default, Nx uses the Nest framework when creating node applications.
-Nest is heavily inspired by Angular, so the configuration for your backend and your frontend will look similar.
-Also, a lot of best practices used in Angular can be used in Nest as well.
+We recommend using the [Nest](https://nestjs.com) framework when creating node applications.
+Nest is a powerful framework which helps develop robust node applications.
+You can also use Express or any node libraries with Nx.

 In this case you have an application that registers a service and a controller.
 Services in Nest are responsible for the business logic, and controllers are responsible for implementing Http endpoints.

-**Update `AppService`:**
+**Update `apps/api/src/app/app.service.ts`:**

 ```typescript
 import { Injectable } from '@nestjs/common';